krakenjs/zoid/docs/api.md

 zoid will pass `opts.outlet` to this function, which is a pre-generated element your component will be rendered into.
 This must be inserted somewhere into the DOM element you return.
 For popup components, you don't need to use `opts.outlet`

 Best used with [jsx](https://facebook.github.io/jsx/) and the built-in `jsxDom` jsx pragma.
-You can use [babel](https://babeljs.io/docs/plugins/transform-react-jsx/) to transpile the jsx down to regular javacript.
+You can use [babel](https://babeljs.io/docs/plugins/transform-react-jsx/) to transpile the jsx down to regular javascript.

 ```javascript
 /* @jsx jsxDom */